Sudanese civil war (2023–present): Peace negotiations stall

-Attempts by other nations and international organisations to negotiate peace had largely been dormant since the failure of the Treaty of Jeddah, but in late October the RSF and SAF met once more in Jeddah to attempt to negotiate peace.
-This new round of talks was a failure, with neither side willing to commit to a ceasefire.
-Instead, the warring factions agreed to open channels for humanitarian aid.
-On 3 December negotiations were indefinitely suspended due to the failure of both the SAF and the RSF to open up aid channels.
+International attempts to negotiate peace had largely been dormant since the failed Treaty of Jeddah, but in late October 2023, the RSF and SAF met once more in Jeddah.
+These talks again failed, with neither side willing to commit to a ceasefire, though they again promised to open channels for humanitarian aid.
+On 3 December 2023, negotiations were halted when neither party fulfilled this promise.

-With the failure of the talks in Jeddah, the East African Intergovernmental Authority on Development (IGAD) hosted a peace summit in early December.
-Earlier attempts by IGAD to open negotiations had floundered after the SAF had accused Kenyan President William Ruto of supporting the RSF.
-IGAD's talks appeared to make more progress than the Jeddah negotiations, with Hemedti and al-Burhan agreeing to meet in person at some point in the future.
+The East African Intergovernmental Authority on Development (IGAD) hosted a peace summit in early December, though SAF had previously accused Kenyan president William Ruto of supporting RSF.
+IGAD's talks appeared to make some progress, with Hemedti and al-Burhan agreeing to meet in person at some point in the future.

 RSF crossing of the Nile

-The RSF attacked the town of Wad Ashana in North Kordofan on 1 October along a key commercial route.
-In West Kordofan, an uptick in fighting was reported, with the RSF assaulting a "vital" oil field in Baleela, south of Al-Fulah.
+RSF attacked the town of Wad Ashana in North Kordofan on 1 October along a key commercial route.
+In West Kordofan, an uptick in fighting was reported, with RSF assaulting a major oil field in Baleela, south of Al-Fulah.
 Geolocated footage showed RSF fighters celebrating around Baleela Airport after allegedly capturing it.
-The Battle of Khartoum continued with the RSF seizing the town of al-Aylafoun, southeast of the capital, on 6 October.
-In the process, the paramilitary gained control of key oil infrastructure.
-By late October the RSF controlled most of Khartoum but had failed to seize key military bases, while al-Burhan's government had largely relocated to Port Sudan.
+The Battle of Khartoum continued, with RSF seizing the town of al-Aylafoun, southeast of the capital, on 6 October, with RAF seizing key oil infrastructure.
+By late October, RSF controlled most of Khartoum but had failed to seize key military bases, while al-Burhan's government had largely relocated to Port Sudan.

 The Shambat Bridge in Khartoum was destroyed on 11 November.

-The RSF sought to capitalize on its gains by stepping up attacks on SAF positions in Khartoum and Omdurman.
-Days of fighting culminated in the destruction of the Shambat Bridge, which connected Khartoum North to Omdurman over the Nile; the bridge's destruction severed a critical RSF supply route.
-This effectively cut the RSF off from its forces in Omdurman, giving the SAF a strategic advantage.
-In an attempt to gain a new crossing over the Nile and supply its forces in Omdurman, the RSF launched an assault on the Jebel Aulia Dam in the village of Jabal Awliya.
-As Jebel Aulia could not be destroyed without flooding Khartoum, its capture would give the RSF a path over the Nile the SAF could not easily remove.
-A week-long battle commenced over the dam and its surrounding village, which ended in an RSF victory.
-The force captured the dam on 20 November, and all SAF resistance ceased in the village the following day.
+RSF sought to capitalize on its gains by stepping up attacks on SAF positions in Khartoum and Omdurman.
+Days of fighting culminated in the destruction of the Shambat Bridge connecting Khartoum North to Omdurman over the Nile; the bridge's destruction severed a critical RSF supply route.
+This effectively cut off RSF forces in Omdurman, giving the SAF a strategic advantage.
+In an attempt to gain a new crossing over the Nile and supply its forces in Omdurman, RSF attacked the Jebel Aulia Dam in the village of Jabal Awliya.
+As the dam could not be destroyed without flooding Khartoum, its capture would give RSF a path over the Nile the SAF could not easily remove.
+A week-long battle commenced over the dam and village, ending in RSF victory on 20-21 November.